GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

   #### Purpose

-  OWH is creating a national competition to identify effective, pre-existing programs that care for women with hypertension who are pregnant and/or postpartum.
+  OWH is creating a national competition to identify effective, pre-existing programs that care for people with hypertension where the programs could be or are already applied to women with hypertension who are pregnant and/or postpartum.
 The goal of this innovative competition is to demonstrate sustainability and the ability to replicate and/or expand a program that provides effective monitoring and follow-up of hypertension for women who are pregnant and/or postpartum.

   #### Subject and Scope of Prize Competition